SpicyMarinara/SillyTavern-Spotify-Music-Extension/README.md

 - **Manual Trigger**: Override automatic behavior when needed

 ### Music.json Preset Configuration
-When using Music Preset Mode, the extension looks for a preset named "Music.json" that should be optimized for:
+When using Music Preset Mode, the extension looks for a preset named "Music.json". **Use the preset included in this repository:**
+- Download `Music.json` from this GitHub repository
+- Import it into SillyTavern via AI Response Configuration → Manage Presets
+- The included preset is pre-optimized for:
   - Mood analysis and emotional context recognition
   - Concise music recommendations in the format: "Song Title by Artist Name"
   - Fast response times for seamless music integration
   - Understanding of various music genres and emotional associations
 ## Required Spotify Scopes

 The extension requests these Spotify permissions: